7 Tips for Starting a Successful Homeschool Nature Club

 4. What does a nature club do?

-I suggest thinking about where you’re going and what things are “in season” or abundantly available.
-If you’re group will meet at the cemetery where several varieties of conifers grow, it makes sense that you might focus on conifers.
-Bring along field guides to identify the conifers and complete bark rubbings and compare the varieties.
-Collect various cones to dissect, draw and label.
+I suggest considering where you’re going and what is “in season” or abundantly available.
+If your group meets at the cemetery where several varieties of conifers grow, it makes sense that you might focus on conifers.
+Bring field guides to identify the conifers, complete bark rubbings, and compare the varieties.
+Collect various cones to dissect, draw, and label.
 Compare conifer leaves to leaves of deciduous trees.
-Try to choose activities that are age appropriate.
-If you have several age levels, you can complete the same activities, but expect a tad more from the older students.
+Try to choose age-appropriate activities.
+If you have several age levels, you can complete the same activities but expect more from the older students.

 5. Where do activity ideas come from?

 Why, NaturExplorers studies, of course!
-Each of the 20+ nature themed studies has more than enough nature study ideas to keep your group busy for many, many nature clubs to come.
-There is even a small section in each study devoted to activities that work best with groups.
-I just know you’ll love what you find!
+Each of the 20+ nature-themed studies has more than enough nature study ideas to keep your group busy for many nature clubs.
+Each study has a small section devoted to activities that work best with groups.
+I know you’ll love what you find!

 If you’d rather have grab-n-go or print-n-go ideas for your nature club, check out 100+ Creative Nature Walks or 40 Nature Walks: Science Labs On-the-Go!